Support available to Rainbow students during Covid-19

-Useful resources and support for remote learning during Covid-19 pandemic
+Useful resources and forms of support during Covid-19 remote learning

 Remote learning during Covid-19 lockdowns will be a challenging time for some students with the loss of social contact and distance from important social networks.

 Some of our LGBTQITakatāpui+ community will be living in isolation, living with difficult accommodation or study arrangements, or separated from people they love and care about.

 Please be assured, support and advice are always available to you.
 Some resources are listed on this page.